petrassurna/DotNetSiteSearch/USiteSearch/README-template.md

 	 ![setup sample](https://raw.githubusercontent.com/petrassurna/usitesearch/main/USiteSearch/images/setup-sample.jpg)

 4. Run the project to view the sample website.
 Now let's add *USiteSearch*.
-   'Open startup.cs and add these three using statements at the top of the file:
+   Open startup.cs and add this using statement at the top of the file:

 	```
 	using Umbraco.Cms.Core.Notifications;